serheang/lca2022-ansible/README.md

 # Playtime with configuration: from bash to galaxy

 ## Abstract
-In the Linux world, there is many ways that you can setup and configure your systems.
-There is at least 10 configuration orchestration tools out there.
+In the Linux world, there are many ways that you can setup and configure your systems.
+There are at least 10 configuration orchestration tools out there.
 To name a few: ansible, cfengine, pupper, chef, salt and many others.

 When I first started learning Linux, I did  my configuration with bash scripts + ssh.
-Then I move up to cfengine, and did some puppet.
-Finally, I ended up playing with ansible.
+Then I crank up to cfengine, and try out  puppet master.
+Finally, I ended up playing with ansible and living with it since then.

-This is my ansible journey, from bash, ad-hoc to roles and galaxy.
+In this 20-30 minutes talk, I will share my ansible journey, from shell to galaxy.

+## More info
+Here is a placeholder for the shell scripts, ansible playbooks/roles and Vagrantfile that I used in my talk.